libwww-perl/URI/README.md

     See _news_ scheme and [RFC 5538](https://tools.ietf.org/html/rfc5538).

+- **otpauth**:

+    The _otpauth_ URI scheme is specified in [https://github.com/google/google-authenticator/wiki/Key-Uri-Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).
+    The scheme is used to encode secret keys for use in TOTP or HOTP schemes.

+    `URI` objects belonging to the otpauth scheme support the common methods.

 - **pop**:

     The _pop_ URI scheme is specified in RFC 2384.
 The scheme is used to